Meet Vault12 at CryptoMondays London, December 9, 2024 and The Digital Commonwealth Awards, London, December 13, 2024

 On the other hand, the Trezor Model T, at the same price, boasts a fully open-source framework, larger display with colors, and touchscreen interface for enhanced user interaction, but with reduced security and convenience from not having a Secure Element and working only with USB connections.

-The decision between the two may hinge on individual preferences for the target platform (mobile or desktop) and frequency of use.
-However, remember to add a crypto inheritance feature to your choice of wallet to ensure the long-term safety of your assets.
+Whichever you choose, remember to add crypto inheritance to your choice of wallet to ensure the long-term safety of your digital assets.

 https://www.linkedin.com/in/artk42/